hiveot/hub.capnp/docs/authorization.md

 ## Roles

-> Consumers have roles that determine what actions they can perform
+> Clients have a role that determines what actions they can perform with devices in a group.

 Consumers are clients with the role of observer, user or manager.
-For simplicity the Hub only allows a client to have a single role.
-The roles are predefined:
+For simplicity the Hub only allows a client to have a single role per group.
+The type of roles are predefined:

+* devices publish Thing information such as TD and events, and subscribe to configuration and actions of things it is the publisher for.
-* observers can subscribe to read TD, Events and property updates
+* observers can subscribe to read TD, and Events updates
-* users are observers that can publish actions to Things in the group
+* users are observers that can publish Thing actions
-* managers can update configuration
+* managers are users that can publish Thing configuration
-* superusers are clients that can update configuration, eg users+manager
+* superusers are managers that can update group and client roles

 ## Groups